-One drawback to paper surveys is that they can produce a low response rate for customer surveys, 12 – 15%.
+One drawback to paper surveys is that they can produce a low response rate for customer surveys, typically 10 – 15%.
 For employee surveys, the response rate for paper surveys is usually 75% or higher.

 If all you have are mailing addresses for your potential survey respondents, then a paper deployment is the way to go.

 One of the benefits of an online deployment is that the survey data is automatically collected in a digital format for easy manipulation and analysis.
 Online surveys can also produce higher response rates than paper surveys, typically up to 30% for customer surveys.
 Once again, response rates for an employee survey via an online deployment are usually 75% or higher.

 An online deployment starts with the sending of invitation emails, followed by reminder emails to those who have not yet participated.
 These emails will usually contain a clickable link that will log the respondent into the survey so that they can answer your survey questions.